Auxlanger/Nuda/README.md

 > = *1 = 1.
 The previous sentence is true.*

-> bana fifi bana. defu fa mi.
+> bana fi bana. defu fa mi.
 > *One equals one.
 That is true.*
 > = *One equals one.
 The previous sentence is true.*